VonHeikemen/devlog/content/web-development/dealing-with-side-effects-and-pure-functions-in-javascript.md

 #### Using function wrappers

 As I mentioned before in javascript you can treat functions as values and one thing you can do with values is returning them from functions.
 I'm talking about functions that return functions.
-We already saw how usefull that can be and if you think about is not that crazy, how many times have you seen something like this?
+We already saw how useful that can be and if you think about is not that crazy, how many times have you seen something like this?

 ```js
 function Stuff(thing) {